MSP-1 Specification

 5. AI interpretation rules

-- If no ID is present, agents SHOULD treat the resource as identifiable only by URL or context, reducing long-term linkage reliability.
+- If no ID is present, agents should treat the resource as identifiable by URL or surrounding context, reducing long-term linkage reliability.

 6. Relationship to related MSP-1 terms